 INDEPENDENT COST ESTIMATE

-For all purchases above the Micro Purchase threshold, the JCHA shall prepare an Independent Cost Estimate (ICE) prior to solicitation.
+For all purchases above $150,000 , the JCHA shall prepare an Independent Cost Estimate (ICE) prior to solicitation.
 The level of detail shall be commensurate with the cost and complexity of the item to be purchased.

 COST AND PRICE ANALYSIS